Evaluate Business Opportunities After 55 (Before You Commit)

 This is not about choosing the “best” opportunity.

-It’s about understanding how to recognise what is:
+It’s about understanding how to recognize what is:

 safe